Everyone knows that “there’s an app for that.” But for brick-and-mortar merchants and their loyalty programs, does there really have to be?

 Not surprisingly, apps don’t appear out of thin air.
 They require design, development, and ongoing management – i.e. a significant cost both in terms of money spent and employee time.

 Estimates vary, but at minimum expect to pay thousands of dollars just to get started.
 From there, plan to spend money to market the app so that it stands out against millions of other apps vying for people’s attention.
 App users are a tech-savvy demographic that cares deeply about app store ratings, so you’ll need to pay someone to monitor the app on an ongoing basis.
-Nothing changes more quickly than technology, so eventually you’ll need to pay to refresh the app so that it’s up to the latest design and technology standards.
+Nothing changes more quickly than technology, so eventually, you’ll need to pay to refresh the app so that it’s up to the latest design and technology standards.

 Essentially, businesses that run into trouble see launching a branded app as equivalent to purchasing a new television.
 Not the case.
 Launching a branded app is equivalent to having a baby.
 Some businesses just aren’t ready.
-Those that are have structure and resources in place to nurture a new life and ensure it grows up to be a productive adult.
+Those that have structure and resources in place to nurture a new life and ensure it grows up to be a productive adult.

 Do your homework on consumers’ use of apps

-Apps do not install themselves onto consumers’ phones.
+Apps do not install themselves on consumers’ phones.
 Merchants have to offer an incentive to convince consumers to download.
 From there, apps don’t open themselves, as 25% of apps are downloaded once and never used again.
 Merchants have to create an engaging user experience.
 Finally, consumers only use apps they care about.
 Yes, overall app usage is up, but branded app usage is not.
 Merchants have to make sure that their branded app serves a clear purpose.

 Everyone’s favorite example of a successful branded app for customer loyalty is Starbucks – and with good reason, as the company demonstrates innovation often.
 What’s not talked about as much are the reasons why the app has been effective.
 Starbucks has tons of high-frequency customers, operates a high-margin business, and understood loyalty long before launching an app.
 Plus, Starbucks got into mobile payments before the introduction of new technologies like Apple Pay.
 The Starbucks brand and business model make its app the exception, not the rule.